MagiC: Apple Macintosh

 Atari was slow to improve the hardware of its systems, and in the mid- to late 1990s it was apparent that the Apple Macintosh systems, and some clones by other manufacturers, were a superior hardware platform.
 Given that Ataris and Macs shared a very similar user interface, the latter were a logical upgrade path for many Atari users.
 So in 1994 a variant of MagiC known as MagiCMac was released, allowing Atari ST users to run their software on modern Mac hardware.

+The author of the Macintosh code, which was effectively managing a virtual machine under MacOS, was Thomas Tempelmann.
+Andreas Kromke made appropriate changes to MagiC, and Sven and Wilfried Behne made changes to NVDI for running in the virtual machine, accessing the native Mac resources.

 At first MagiCMac was offered for Macs with Motorola 680x0 CPU, a version for PPC CPUs followed.
 Later releases offered improved integration with the classic Mac OS, and allowed well-behaved Atari software to access the native graphics modes offered by the host machine, in addition to emulations of the standard Atari screen modes.
 Version 6.2 is the latest for machines with Mac OS classic (up to version 9.2).